becodeorg/cli/data/env/MongoDB.md

 ##### Usage

-The db files will be saved in `./db/mongo` for persistance.
-Simply delete the folder to delete your database.

 **IMPORTANT:** the first startup of this container is long : the db server needs to be initialized.

 **NOTE:** the container don't create a database at startup - create it within your code (or with MongoExpress)